 10:30 am – The Roman Forums and Palatine Hill

 The site was essentially the central business district of its time, full of temples and civic buildings.
 You can still visit the Temple of Julius Caesar, where the famous general was cremated after his assassination.
-There is also the Lapis Niger, the marble slab which legend holds to cover the tomb of Romulus, the founder of Rome.
+There is also the Lapis Niger, the marble slab that legend holds to cover the tomb of Romulus, the founder of Rome.

 12:00 pm – Capitoline Hill and Altare Della Patria